Take the steps to begin your journey:

 Students of legal drinking age may store and consume alcohol in their apartment under the following conditions:

-- The student must have a copy of their valid state-issued ID on file with the Texan Village Clubhouse Office.
+- The student must have a copy of their valid state-issued ID on file with the Texan Village Clubhouse Office or Bosque Crossing Office.

 - Guests, regardless of age, cannot consume alcohol in or outside of your apartment; this includes guests from other on-campus apartments.

-- Alcohol can ONLY be stored in the student’s own apartment/room; it can only be stored in the living room or kitchen if ALL residents in the apartment are of legal drinking age.
+- Alcohol can ONLY be stored in the student’s own locked apartment/room in a mini-fridge provided by the student; it can only be stored in the living room or kitchen if ALL residents in the apartment are of legal drinking age.